olibob/vagrant-docker-presentation/README.md

 - clone this repo
 - build your image based on the provided docker file:
-`docker build -t “bob/reveal” . `
+`docker build -t "bob/reveal" . `
+- Install dependencies: `docker-compose -f bootstrap.yml up`
-- `docker-compose up`
+- Launch presentation: `docker-compose up`
-- point your browser to `http://your_docker_host:8000`
+- Point your browser to `http://your_docker_host:8000`

-All demos can be found in the Vagrant directory.
+All basic demos can be found in the Vagrant directory.